pachamaker/base_ui_testing/README.md

-# Basic Architecture of Autotests
+# Basic Architecture of UI Autotests
 This basic architecture automated tests that can help you to create your own framework.

 At the base are: